 Only after they got back to their Beijing apartment did they begin to pick up on what might have transpired.
 Carma was the first to notice that the subtle but distinct change in the slogan being floated at the time.
-It changed from "The people should learn from the People's Liberation Army" to "The people should learn from the People's Liberation Army should learn from the people."
+It changed from "The people should learn from the People's Liberation Army" to "The people should learn from the People's Liberation Army and the People's Liberation Army should learn from the people."
 The people implied then that probably whatever was happening had to do with someone in the PLA.